exakat/php-dictionary/dictionary/escape-sequence.ini.rst

 An escape sequence is dedicated to a technology, and they are rare the same between two technologies, or even, between two engines dedicated to that technology.

-Examples of escape sequences ;
+Here are some examples of escape sequences.

 PHP, in strings:
   + \n (new line)